esitarski/RaceDB/Install-Readme.txt

  When RaceDB comes up, login with username="super", password="super".
  This will log you into the system with superuser capabilities, which you will need to configure races.

+ To see all possible "launch" command options, do:

+  python manage.py launch --help

+The options starting at '--host" are of particular interest.
+They allow you to choose the host and port of the RaceDB web server, connect to a particular rfid reader on the network, suppress automatically opening a browser and other capabilities.

- After logging in, click on the "Tutorial" link at the bottom of the page to get started.
+ After logging in to RaceDB, click on the "Tutorial" link at the bottom of the page to get started.

  The system also comes with another login username="reg" password="reg".
  This is what the registration staff should use.
 It disables access to configuration data and makes the system easier to use.